icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 ```

 # User environment
-The SKEL `/etc/skel` files are used to generate the desired user environment for the icub user modfing the following files
+The SKEL `/etc/skel` files are used to generate the desired user environment for the icub user modifying the following files

 ## .bashrc
 ```